-- The PI has submitted the final scientific report on time
+- The final scientific report or equivalent has been submitted on time

-- The DA has cleared overspends, disallowed costs or surpluses and closed any open Purchase Orders
+- Any overspends, disallowed costs or surpluses have been cleared and any open Purchase Orders have been closed.

-Most contracts with industrial funders are based on milestones and instalments (i.e. fixed price) instead of spend, so in these cases, the budget is likely to be reimbursed in full as long as the Principal Investigator (PI) meets the deliverables set out in the contract.
+Industrial funders generally base payments on milestones and instalments within a fixed price contract rather than expenditure incurred.
+This means that the budget is likely to be reimbursed in full as long as the Principal Investigator (PI) meets the deliverables set out in the contract.